xElsayed/Information-Retrieval-Search-Engine/README.md

 If a search returns 0 results, the system calculates the Levenshtein Distance between the query term and the index vocabulary to suggest the closest matching word.

-📸 Screenshots

-(You can add screenshots of your application here)

 🤝 Contributing

 Contributions, issues, and feature requests are welcome!